rogerwelin/springcloud-sleuth-zipkin-tutorial/README.md

 * Make a get request to trigger communication chain: **curl -XGET localhost:7000/lookup**
 * View results in Zipkin in the browser: http://localhost:9411

+## More info
+I also wrote a [blog post](https://rogerwelin.github.io/zipkin/java/tracing/2017/08/06/distributed-tracing-with-zipkin.html) about this that does more in-depth